freddy-alexis-ht/JavaFX/README.md

 2. stages2 .. working with nodes: text, lines, images, ..
 3. event-handling .. working with controller and .fxml.
 4. css-styling .. applying css to a JavaFX GUI application
+5. switch-scenes .. switching from scene1 to scene2

 ## Markdown